 - Matsqui Flyball & Agility Club uses positive training methods, with lots of praise and rewards for the dog.
 The instructor does not teach your dog, but shows you how to be the teacher.

 If you are interested in the training program that the Matsqui Flyball & Agility Club (MFAC) offers, please complete and submit the Training Inquiry form below.
-Our Flyball and/or Agility Co-ordinators will contact you upon receipt.
+Our lesson coordinator will contact you upon receipt.

 - Applicants should be aware that vaccinations are recommended by MFAC.

 - Dogs must be able to ‘sit’, ‘stay’ and come when called.

 - Please keep your dogs on leash and under control at all times and tell us if your dog has issues with other dogs or people.

 - If you have an aggressive dog, we ask that you seek assistance from a trainer that specializes in behaviour training prior to registration.